renuo/applications-setup-guide/ruby_on_rails/linting_and_automatic_check.md

 ## Renuocop :cop:

-Renuocop is based on StandardRB and is a set of rules that we use to lint our Ruby code.
+Renuocop is based on Standard Ruby and is a set of rules that we use to lint our Ruby code.
 It's already included in your Gemfile by default.

 You can execute it and correct the issues you'll find.